Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 198 trips per day across all routes, which equals approximately 92 weekly trips per individual stop.
+Service frequency averages 176 trips per day across all routes, equating to approximately 82 weekly trips per individual stop.

 Frequently Asked Questions - Transport